gwax/www-gwax/posts/2004/06/osceola-and-east-osceola.rst

 cliff is pretty spectacular, especially if you've got a mild fear of heights, and allows for a great view off to the Northeast and East.
-Since we'd already planned to hit up East Osceola before stopping for the sandwichs that we'd purchased in Waterville Valley, we only stopped for a short while.
+Since we'd already planned to hit up East Osceola before stopping for the sandwiches that we'd purchased in Waterville Valley, we only stopped for a short while.
 After Osceola summit, there is a steep and rocky descent for a bit, which is then followed by a really steep, rock descent for another little bit.
 It then proceeds to smooth out and start